Narrative and exquisitely carved

 Although naraka translates to hell, it is not the hell as understood in the West.
 A naraka is more akin to purgatory because it is not eternal and the sinners can redeem themselves once they pay for their sins.
 In Hindu mythology, sinners are reborn, but not always as human beings.

-In Hindu mythology, Yama is one of the dikpalas (guardians of the directions) and is responsible for guarding South, which makes him the lord of the south.
+In Hindu mythology, Yama is one of the Ashta Dikpalas (guardians of the eight directions) and is responsible for guarding the South, which makes him the lord of the south.
 Therefore, the bas-reliefs related to Yama are in the south gallery.

 The bas-relief on the left image depicts the Yama, the god of justice and lord of naraka, sitting on a buffalo and conducting the proceedings in his court.
 He is portrayed with multiple hands, one of which carries his signature weapon gada (mace), and is surrounded by his guards and sinners.